lee-xin-jin-terence/geo-recommender-dementia-aid/README.md

    - WPF UI displays text and image content to the user.

 3. 🌐 **Social Media Interaction**
-   - Integration with one social media stream (e.g., Twitter or Facebook) for posting status updates.
+   - Integration with one social media stream (Twitter) for posting status updates.

 4. 🧪 **Unit Testing**
-   - Unit tests for core logic such as XML handling and LINQ queries.
+   - Unit tests focus on the **models** and **XML/LINQ data handling**:
+     - XML read/write operations
+     - LINQ queries for retrieving collaborators
+     - Model validation logic

 5. 🧱 **Use of Design Principles**
    - Clear separation of concerns via the **MVC architecture**: